CONTEXT

 Will there be any training required before the job begins?

-The following demonstrates how we refined OnDemand to cater towards client needs.
+The following demonstrates how we refined OnDemand to cater towards the clients needs.
 Whether quality of life updates or completely new features, it had to work across both desktop web and mobile app.

 “The address isn't showing the exact location”